browserstack/webdriver-framework/appium/appiumdriver-framework-core/README.md

 ## Parses the external configuration files

-This repository allows you to use configuration files similar to the following to run your appiumdriver tests on various platforms including on-premise browsers, browsers running on a remote selenium grid such as [BrowserStack Automate](https://www.browserstack.com/automate) or in a [Docker container](https://github.com/SeleniumHQ/docker-selenium).
+This repository allows you to use configuration files similar to the following to run your appiumdriver tests on various platforms including on-premise browsers, browsers running on a remote appium grid such as [BrowserStack Automate](https://www.browserstack.com/automate) or in a [Docker container](https://github.com/SeleniumHQ/docker-selenium).

 ```yml